citusdata/citus_docs/performance/query_processing.rst

 Citus’s distributed executors run distributed query plans and handle failures that occur during query execution.
 The executors connect to the workers, send the assigned tasks to them and oversee their execution.
 If the executor cannot assign a task to the designated worker or if a task execution fails, then the executor dynamically re-assigns the task to replicas on other workers.
 The executor processes only the failed query sub-tree, and not the entire query while handling failures.

+Citus has three basic executor types: real time, router, and task tracker.
+It chooses which to use dynamically, depending on the structure of each query, and can use more than one at once for a single query, assigning different executors to different subqueries/CTEs as needed to support the SQL functionality.
+This process is recursive: if Citus cannot determine how to run a subquery then it examines sub-subqueries.

-Citus has two executor types - real time and task tracker.
-The former is useful for handling simple key-value lookups and INSERT, UPDATE, and DELETE queries, while the task tracker is better suited for larger SELECT queries.
+At a high level, the real-time executor is useful for handling simple key-value lookups and INSERT, UPDATE, and DELETE queries.
+The task tracker is better suited for larger SELECT queries, and the router executor for access data that is co-located in a single worker node.

+The choice of executor for each query can be displayed by running PostgreSQL's `EXPLAIN <https://www.postgresql.org/docs/current/static/sql-explain.html>`_ command.
+This can be useful for debugging performance issues.

 Real-time Executor
 -------------------